garfix/nligems/doc/internals.md

 - The system directs the questions (IR-NLI, WISBER)
 - Both user and system may initiate questions (Chatbots)

 A system that handles anaphora (pronouns and other references) must be able to match these references to entities previously mentioned in the dialog.
+That's why a ___Dialog History___ is kept.
 Possibly it must also be able to remember the current place and time of discourse.
 This is why a system needs a ___Dialog Context___.

 Systems that help the user make a selection or make a choice enter a real dialog with the user.
 They need to plan this dialog in order to reach the intended goal efficiently.
 For this goal they create a ___Dialog Plan___.
 A plan is a hierarchical structure of goals and actions.
 This plan steers the conversation.
 It may be changed dynamically as the conversation progresses, but it must be aimed at reaching the preset goal.